pingcap/docs/reference/tiflash/scale.md

     ansible-playbook start.yml -l 192.168.1.1
     ```

-6. Update the configuration of Prometheus and restart:
+6. Update the configuration of Prometheus and restart it:

     {{< copyable "shell-regular" >}}